 Despite the devastating impact of COVID-19, the only way to know we are using a safe and effective treatment is through comprehensive clinical trials, which cost both time and money.
 These trials should be based on sound principles endorsed by the pharmacological and scientific societies to ensure the mistakes made early on as we all struggled to come to terms with the enormity of the situation are not repeated (https://www.bps.ac.uk/news-events/news/articles/2020/international-societies-call-on-researchers-to-app).

 Just as with finding new ways to treat COVID-19, the same principles apply to finding new treatments for antibiotic resistant infections.
-Whilst large sums of money are being released to fund COVID-19 treatment which are wholly justified, the sad fact is that just a fraction of this money would make a huge difference to finding new drugs to treat drug-resistant infections.
+Large sums of money are being released to fund COVID-19 treatment which are wholly justified.
+But, the sad fact is that just a fraction of this would make a huge difference to treating drug-resistant infections.
 Please SUPPORT Antibiotic Research UK in our battle to save modern medicine so that you and your loved ones can continue to gain access to the latest breakthrough medical treatments.